Case study

 Interaction / UI system

-Reusable B2B content modules, motion, and UI components
+B2B content modules, motion, and UI components

 The UI system can be shown through homepage sections, technology/service pages, case cards, article/podcast/ebook modules, navigation, contact CTAs, responsive content grids, hover states, transitions, buttons, icons, and image treatments.